adrien-febvay/-typescript-partial-lib-dom/README.md

 @returns the function result on a browser, otherwise the fallback value.

 Alternatively, you may use:
-* The `onBrowserOrWarn` function to send a warning on the console when not running on a browser.
+* The `onBrowserOrWarn` function to send a warning to the standard output when not running on a browser.
-* The `onBrowserOrThrow` function to throw an error on the console when not running on a browser.
+* The `onBrowserOrThrow` function to throw an error when not running on a browser.

 ### The `browserFn` function